okteto/pipeline/README.md

 The Okteto namespace to use.
 If not specified it will use the namespace specified by the `namespace` action.

+### `timeout`

+The length of time to wait for completion.
+Values should contain a corresponding time unit e.g. 1s, 2m, 3h.
+If not specified it will use `5m`.

 # Example usage

 This example runs the login action, activates a namespace, and triggers the Okteto pipeline